-Unfortunately in both the Epi and Mamili villages there is no high school.
-Children can travel to Amadi, which is 70 kms away to attend high school classes.
-And there is also a high school located approximately 400 kms away from Epi in Isiro.
-However the majority of families in Epi and Mamili are not be able to afford to send their children to these schools.
-One of RainShine’s long-term projects is to build a high school that can be attended by both Epi and Mamili children.
+In both the Epi and Mamili villages there is no secondary school.
+Children can travel to Amadi, which is 70 kms away to attend secondary school classes and there is also a secondary school located approximately 400 kms away from Epi in Isiro.
+However, the majority of families in Epi and Mamili are not be able to afford to send their children to these schools.
+One of RainShine’s long-term projects is to build a secondary school that can be attended by both Epi and Mamili children.

 While some of RainShine team members were involved with the Epi Primary school for a number of years prior to 2016, in that year RainShine took over full responsibility for the Epi Primary school.
 This school is located in a remote part of northern Democratic Republic of Congo.
 Currently there are 157 children attending the school with one headmaster and six teachers.

-Our annual budget to operate both schools costs $12,000 USD.
+Our annual budget to operate both schools costs $6,600 USD (approximate conversion to AUD $10,000).
 If you would like to assist this ongoing program then please donate to this specific project below.

-While both Epi and Mamili primary schools are categorised in DRCongo as private, non-Government schools, RainShine supports our children to sit the Government test each year to determine how they are performing with their education within the province and, we also engage Government Administrators to review our education techniques and school environment to identify improvements.
+While both Epi and Mamili primary schools are private, non-Government schools, RainShine supports our children to sit the Government test each year to determine how they are performing with their education within the province and, we also engage Government Administrators to review our education techniques and school environment to identify improvements.

 Help our children get access to education and health care.
 Please enter your contribution below.
 For Australian residents your donation $2 and over is tax deductable.